15-minute exercise that could tell you whether you will be in business next year

 Why this Topic?

-About now Carrier accountants will be working hard on their budget forecasts for the 2019/2020 financial period pondering over how to achieve shareholders’ expectations in what is probably the most challenging period in the past 25 years.
-Economic uncertainty and possible upsurge in unrest following election results are very probable.
-One thing is certain however and this is the effect of soaring Government debt and unemployment, which seriously affect the Macro-economy and Growth - both of which will be with us for considerable time to come.
+Carrier accountants will be working hard on their budget forecasts for the 2021/2022 financial period, pondering over how to achieve shareholders’ expectations in what is probably the most challenging period in SA's history.
+Economic uncertainty, financial hardship resulting from Covid-19, possible upsurge in unrest following election results, will no doubt all have catastrophic effects on the SA economy.
+One thing is certain however; the effects of soaring Government debt, questionable electricity power supply and high unemployment, all seriously affecting SA's Macroeconomic Growth - which will be with us for considerable time to come.

-Whatever the outcome of the election; shareholders want their investment expectations met by C-level executives.
-So what are they looking for?
-Here is a list of probabilities:
+However whatever the outcomes, shareholders want their investment expectations met by C-level executives, so what are they looking for?
+Here is a short list of probabilities:

 Justification for investment relative to risk/return expectations

 List of the three most crucial performance indicators used in setting budgets

 A red line drawn for immediate “removal-of-the-bales” [voluntary closure]